iyasinn/obsidian-work/Math/Discrete Math/Chapter 6 - Counting/;6.1 - The Basics of Counting/Subnotes/Basic Counting Principles.md

 We can use them to represent the objects we are counting from, and so the counted objects will be a subset of the set of all objects we are counting from.

+So a set will represent all the CHOICES for something, and the cardinality of the sets is the ways to count those choices.

+Or more sepcifically, the set will reprsetn an object or an outcome, a choice that needs to be decided.

 ![[Pasted image 20220719121408.png]]